TylerYep/workshop/docs/design.md

 # Style Guide

+## Type-hints for Collections

+- Use the most specific type annotation possible!

+- Iterables cannot be indexed and are not necessarily Sized (generators).
+- Collections are Sized Iterables, but are not indexable (sets with len(), no generators).
+- Sequences are indexable and size is required (include lists, tuples).

+## Etc

 - Order functions within a class using flake8-function-order.
-- Iterables cannot be indexed and must get length by casting to tuple or set.
-Sequences are indexable.
 - Put test cases into classes to avoid naming conflicts!
 - Prefer `list[]`, `dict[]`, and `int | None` over `List[]`, `Dict[]`, `Optional[]`, and `Union` in Python 3.7+ with `from __future__ import annotations`.
 - Remove all unnecessary casts to `float()` and trailing zero e.g. `1.0` in numbers.